-Wildcard!
 It’s not exactly a bar but the Northbridge Rooftop Movies boast one of the best rooftops in Perth.
 When you park yourself on a beanbag amidst the colourful lanterns, AstroTurf and pink flamingoes, there can be no doubt that summer has arrived.
-Sip on your wine and take in the 360 degree views while watching some Buffy the Vampire Slayer.
+Sip on your wine and take in the 360-degree views while watching a flick.

 Prince Lane | Image credit: Emma Bryant